mauricio-fernandez-l/MyAlphabet/README.md

 - Python 3.9+
 - Pillow (for image handling)
 - PyYAML (for configuration)
+- python-vlc (for video reward playback)
 - Tkinter (usually included with Python)
 - pywin32 (for desktop shortcut creation, Windows only)

+> **Note:** The video reward feature requires [VLC media player](https://www.videolan.org/) to be installed on your system.

 ## Setting Up Images

 1. Create a folder for your alphabet images
 2. Add pictures named starting with the letter they represent:
-   - `Apple.png` - Picture for letter A
+   - `Apple.png` — picture for letter A
-   - `Airplane.jpg` - Another picture for letter A
+   - `Airplane.jpg` — another picture for letter A
-   - `Ball.png` - Picture for letter B
+   - `Ball.png` — picture for letter B
-   - `Lion.jpeg` - Picture for letter L
+   - `Lion.jpeg` — picture for letter L
    - etc.

 The game matches images by their **first letter** (case-insensitive).